When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 What Causes Night Sweats in Men?

-- Common causes include testosterone levels, sleep apnea, stress, hormones, medications, and infections.
+- Night sweats are generally harmless, but excessive sweating at night can be caused by low testosterone levels, sleep apnea, stress, hormones, medications, and infections.

 - If night sweats regularly interfere with your sleep, a doctor can help to diagnose and treat underlying causes.